Moving to Learn

 Increasing physical activity is clearly not the only answer to solving the problems of overweight and academic achievement in minority communities, but it is a necessary part of the solution.
 Physical activity has been linked to reductions in overweight status, reduction in health risks associated with obesity, improved cognitive functioning, and potentially improved academic outcomes.
 There are no simple solutions, but narrowing the curriculum and reducing opportunities for children to engage in physical activity are counterproductive approaches to addressing these issues.

 Thanks to advances in brain research, we now know that most of the brain is activated during physical activity – much more so than when doing seatwork.
 In fact, according to Jensen, sitting for more than 10 minutes at a stretch “reduces our awareness of physical and emotional sensations and increases fatigue.”
 He tells us that this results in reduced concentration and, most likely, discipline problems.

 Movement, on the other hand, increases blood vessels that allow for the delivery of oxygen, water, and glucose (“brain food”) to the brain.
 And this can’t help but optimize the brain’s performance!

 All of this, of course, contradicts the longstanding and much-loved belief that children learn best when they’re sitting still and listening and working quietly at their desks.
 It also helps us understand why.

-- Children who participate in daily physical education have been shown to perform better academically and to have a better attitude
+Children who participate in daily physical education have been shown to perform better academically and to have a better attitude toward school.

 Fourteen published studies analyzing data from approximately 58,000 students between 1967 and 2006 have investigated the link between overall participation in physical activity and academic performance.
 Eleven of those studies found that regular participation in physical activity is associated with improved academic performance.